Government support for businesses – a summary

 - Income Tax payments due in July 2020 under Self-Assessment system will be deferred to January 2021, and no interest or penalties will be charged on the deferred amount

-- Time to Pay service – All businesses and self-employed people in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time to Pay service.
-For example is certain situations such as suspending debt collection proceedings and cancelling penalties and interest where you have administrative difficulties contacting or paying HMRC immediately.
+- Time to Pay service – All businesses and self-employed people in financial distress, and with upcoming or outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time to Pay service.
 Our specialists are available to assist you in putting such measures in place.
 Further details can be found here.

-- Business rates holiday for retail, hospitality and leisure businesses for the 2020 to 2021 tax year – you can estimate the business rate charge you will no longer have to pay this year here; https://www.gov.uk/calculate-your-business-rates
+- Business rates holiday for retail, hospitality and leisure businesses for the 2020 to 2021 tax year – you can estimate the business rate charge you will no longer have to pay this year here.

 - Cash grants for retail, hospitality and leisure businesses